devaajanne/web-todo-list/README.md

-# web-todo-list
+# Web todo-list

-A simple web todo-list made with React.js.
+This is a simple web todo-list app made with React.js.